 What causes inflammation?

 There are many possible triggers for inflammation: infection, trauma; allergies; autoimmune disease (like rheumatoid arthritis); overexertion from exercise or work activities; poor posture habits with long periods of sitting down without taking breaks to stretch out muscles—the list goes on!
-In some cases, like rashes from poison ivy exposure or sunburned skin, knowing how much nettles can help reduce inflammation will be useful information when trying not only to relieve pain but prevent further damage done by continued exposure during recovery periods.
+In some cases, like rashes from poison ivy exposure or sunburned skin, knowing how much nettles can help reduce inflammation will be helpful information when trying not only to relieve pain but prevent further damage done by continued exposure during recovery periods.

-Nettles are packed with vitamins and minerals
+Nettles are packed with vitamins and minerals.

 Nettles are a good source of vitamins A, C, and K. Nettles also contain vitamins B1, B2, B3, B5, B6, and folate.